Train strikes 2023: Everything you need to know about July rail walkouts

 “Overall, services will usually be reduced to hourly in off-peak periods with a small number of cancellations during the morning and evening peaks.
 Some first and last trains may also be cancelled.”

-Normally Wimbledon station is served by trains from Waterloo roughly every three minutes; this frequency will be reduced during the first week of the tennis tournament.
+Normally Wimbledon station is served by trains from Waterloo roughly every three minutes; this frequency is reduced during the first week of the tennis tournament.

 GTR, the biggest rail firm involved by passenger numbers, is operating a reduced timetable throughout the Aslef action from 3 to 8 July.